Vogue (magazine): 1920–1970: Expansion

-1988–present: Anna Wintour leadership
+1988–2025: Anna Wintour leadership

-In July 1988, after Vogue had begun to lose ground to three-year-old upstart Elle, Anna Wintour was named editor-in-chief.
-Noted for her trademark bob cut and sunglasses, Wintour sought to revitalize the brand by making it younger and more approachable; she directed the focus towards new and accessible concepts of "fashion" for a wider audience.
+In July 1988, with Vogue losing readership and advertising to its rival Elle, Anna Wintour was named editor-in-chief.
+Noted for her trademark bob cut and sunglasses, Wintour attempted to revitalize the brand by making it feel younger and more approachable; she directed the focus towards new and accessible concepts of "fashion" for a wider audience.
 Wintour's influence allowed the magazine to maintain its high circulation, while staff discovered new trends that a broader audience could conceivably afford.
-For example, the inaugural cover of the magazine under Wintour's editorship featured a three-quarter-length photograph of Michaela Bercu, an Israeli model, wearing a bejeweled Christian Lacroix jacket and a pair of jeans, a departure from her predecessors' tendency to portray a woman's face alone; according to The New York Times, this gave "greater importance to both her clothing and her body".
-As fashion editor Grace Coddington wrote in her memoirs, the cover "endorsed a democratic new high/low attitude to dressing, added some youthful but sophisticated raciness, and garnished it with a dash of confident energy and drive that implied getting somewhere fast.
-It was quintessential Anna."

 Throughout her reign at Vogue, Wintour accomplished her goals to revitalize the magazine and oversaw production of some of its largest editions.
-The September 2012 edition measured 916 pages, the highest ever for a monthly magazine.
-Wintour continues to be American Vogue's editor-in-chief to this day.
+The September 2012 edition measured 916 pages, which was the highest ever for a monthly magazine.
+Wintour continues to be American Vogue's editor-in-chief.

 The contrast of Wintour's vision with that of her predecessors was noted as striking by observers, both critics and defenders.
-Amanda Fortini, fashion and style contributor for Slate, argues that her policy has been beneficial for Vogue, delivering it from what some critics had termed its boring "beige years."
+Amanda Fortini, fashion and style contributor for Slate, argues that her policy has been beneficial for Vogue, delivering it from what some critics had termed its boring "beige years".